tmartinezML/LOFAR-Diffusion/README.md

 ```bash
 pip install -r src/requirements.txt
 ```
-__Important__: If you use a python version >= 3.12, you will run into compatibility issues with the required packages.
+__Important__: If you use a python version >= 3.12, you will run into compatibility issues with the required packages!

 3. By default, data will be stored in the repository directory.
 You can change this by setting the STORAGE_PARENT path in  src/utils/paths.py

 4. Run src/utils/paths.py: